kaishx/paper_trader/README.md

 # Paper Trading Algorithm

-This repository contains:
+## This repository contains:

-Paper-Trader Code: Interacts with the Alpaca API to simulate live mean-reversion trading.
+**Paper-Trader Code**: Interacts with the Alpaca API to simulate live mean-reversion trading.

-Multi-Agent Controller: Manages ~5–6 paper-traders concurrently.
+**Multi-Agent Controller**: Manages ~5–6 paper-traders concurrently.

-Utilities: Additional scripts and tools to support trading and analysis.
+**Utilities**: Additional scripts and tools to support trading and analysis.

 ---